perwin/imfit/docs/imfit_tutorial.md

 quantity you are trying to minimize in order to get the best fit -- is calculated.

-By default, imfit uses a "data-based" &chi;<sup>2</sup> approach, which assumes that individual pixel values are drawn from (the Gaussian approximation to) a Poisson distribution.
+By default, imfit uses a "data-based" &chi;<sup>2</sup> approach, which assumes that individual pixel values are drawn from the Gaussian approximation of a Poisson distribution.
 To compare a model pixel value to the data value, we assume that the Gaussian distribution has a mean equal to the model value, with the dispersion equal the square root of the <i>data</i> value.
 (If you provide